 Proper Use and Inspection

 When you ensure you are correctly attached and secured to the system, your equipment must be thoroughly checked and examined before dropping off the ledge.
 Inspecting your gear and equipment for faults or tears will help ensure the anchor keeps you secured while working, as this line takes your weight and keeps you close to the wall.
-It is critical to check the installation correctly to be confident that you are within all weight limitations and that all elements are correctly secured.
+It is crucial to verify the installation correctly to ensure confidence that you are within all weight limitations and that all elements are properly secured.

 If you are still unsure how to use a tie-back anchor properly, we offer installation and inspection services for roof anchors to ensure peace of mind that your workplace is compliant.